rei-2/Amalgam/DESIGN.md

 Amalgam relies on finding specific memory patterns, or "signatures," within the game's code to locate functions and data structures.

 *   **Signature Scanning**: The `CSignatures` class is responsible for scanning the game's memory for these patterns upon injection.
-This makes the cheat more resilient to game updates, as it doesn't rely on static memory addresses.
+This makes the program more resilient to game updates, as it doesn't rely on static memory addresses.
 *   **Interfaces**: The `CInterfaces` class is used to get pointers to the game's core interfaces, such as `IBaseClientDLL`, `IClientEntityList`, and `IVEngineClient`.
 These interfaces provide access to a wide range of game functionalities.

 This concludes the detailed design document for the Amalgam project.
 It covers the project's architecture, core components, features, hooking mechanism, user interface, and memory management, providing a comprehensive understanding of its inner workings.